olets/zsh-job-queue/docs/usage.md

 job-queue push <scope> [<job_description> [<support_ticket_url>]]
 ```

-Enqueue a job in the `<scope>` queue, and do not proceed until it is first in the queue.
+Add a job to the `<scope>` queue, and do not proceed until it is first in the queue.
 Outputs a timestamped random id.

 You can have as many distinctly-named queues as you like.